 There is no right or wrong way to make decisions.
 Both of these methods will have produced good and bad decisions.
 It could be argued that thinking decisions will be quicker.
 This will be true but speed won’t appear to be a value if the decision was wrong.
 Similarly, with a feeling decision, people may be happier but not for long if it was the wrong decision made for the wrong reasons.

 People whose preference is for sensing will want more factual information.
 They will want to know if they can touch or see something to ascertain that it is real.
 They want proof – real tangible evidence.
 They will see themselves as realists.
 Others may see them as pragmatic.

 People whose preference is for intuition will depend upon imagination and possibilities.
 They will be bored with too many facts – they’re all about possibilities and potential.
 They can see the big picture and want something to get excited about, not for them the pragmatic view of the world.

-Within every person there is the ability to use either side of the bi-polar scales, although we will all have preferences for one side more than the other – most of the time.
-When two people are working together who have different preferences, they can compliment each other.
+Within every person, there is the ability to use either side of the bi-polar scales, although we will all have preferences for one side more than the other – most of the time.
+When two people are working together who have different preferences, they can complement each other.

 The person with great intuition could benefit from working with the person who is totally practical and pragmatic, as together they could work out a way to harness the creativity and imagination of the intuitive.
 Using the strength of the pragmatist’s realism, they could bring about many successful conclusions.